stackrox/stackrox/README.md

 git push origin "${RELEASE_VERSION}"
 ```

-When you push the tag to Bitbucket, CircleCI will start a build and will push
+When you push the tag to GitHub, CircleCI will start a build and will push
 the image as `stackrox/prevent:[your-release-tag]`,
 for example `stackrox/prevent:1.0` and `stackrox.io/prevent:1.0`.